Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 Okay, how do we actually do this?
 This took a lot of brainstorming, but eventually Nathan, Lysandros, and I settled on directly patching into the `tmp_path` fixture and creating a subdirectory for each thread.
 Each thread's "version" of the `tmp_path` would then be set to whatever subdirectory was assigned to them.
 These are the sort of hacky solutions I live for, and it keeps things fairly simple!
 Each thread, when they try and access the `tmp_path` fixture, would get a modified version with a subdirectory where they can mess around with their files as much as they want.

-**\*Note**: I made a few more changes to pytest-run-parallel over the course of my internship.
+_**Note:** I made a few more changes to pytest-run-parallel over the course of my internship.
 With this similar patching approach, I added some more fixtures that changed between threads, such as the `thread_index` fixture that returned the current thread's index.
-I also made `tmpdir` thread-safe in a similar way to `tmp_path`.\*
+I also made `tmpdir` thread-safe in a similar way to `tmp_path`._

 #### Problem with the Solution